DhaeyerWolf/ICS-OT_wireshark_profiles/README.md

 - @DhaeyerWolf

 # Protocols
-Following is a list of the protocols I want to create wireshark profiles for.
-Some of them may already be implemented, others are still in a "WIP" phase.
+The following is a list of the protocols I want to create Wireshark profiles for.
+Some of them may already be implemented; others are still in a "Work In Progress (WIP)" phase.
 - S7Comm
 - Profinet
-- Modbus TCP
+- Modbus TCP/UDP
 - OPC-UA
 - BACnet
-- Ethernet/IP
-	- Common Industrial Protocol (CIP™)
+- Ethernet/IP: Common Industrial Protocol (CIP™)
 - DNP3
 - MQTT